-For 2019 Hyundai has redesigned their sporty Veloster with more horsepower for all trim levels and a turbo option.
+For 2019 Hyundai redesigned the Veloster with more horsepower for all trim levels and an optional turbo.
 The Turbo Ultimate offers a bevy of driver aids, conveniences, two-tone paint and a tasteful interior.
 But is it better than the previous generation Veloster?

 Lexus didn’t pull any punches with the all-new 2018 LS 500.
 It feels more like a world-class luxury car than any other Lexus I’ve tested and seems to be aimed squarely at its Bavarian rivals.
 Its exterior is gorgeous, its interior is sumptuous, its twin turbo heart beats out 416 horsepower and it has an extravagant price tag.
 Does all this add up to the best Lexus yet?

 This LS 500 was equipped with leather trimmed heated and cooled seats that can massage passengers into a jelly-like state of relaxation.
 A compulsory Lexus analog clock set in the beautifully designed dash shares space with a high resolution 12.3 inch display.
 To the right of that, there’s a lovely backlit cut acrylic panel in front only serves to look pretty.
 Dark wood accents are distributed in moderation through the cabin.